tenstorrent/tt-metal/docs/source/libraries/llk.rst

 SFPI is the programming interface to the SFPU.
 It consists of a C++ wrapper around a RISCV GCC compiler base which has been extended with vector data types and __builtin intrinsics to generate SFPU instructions.
-SFPI is supported on Grayskull and Wormhole version B0.
+The wrapper provides a C++ like interface for programming.

-The primary design goal of the wrapper is for all but the SFPU instructions to compile to nothing so as to incur zero runtime overhead.
-Another goal is to, over time, push functionality out of the wrapper and into the compiler.
+SFPI is supported on Grayskull and Wormhole.

 Compiler Options/Flags
 ======================